msalvatore22/The-Daily-Coder/README.md

 # The Daily Coder
-*The daily coder is a web-application for developers to stay up-to-date on the latest technology trends and news.
+* The daily coder is a web-application for developers to stay up-to-date on the latest technology trends and news.
+* Built with Node.js, Express, React, Redux, and MongoDB.

 ## Tools Used:
 * Javascript